-If any area in Bali, Indonesia can rightly claim to have it all, South Bali would be it: fancy art galleries sitting close to stalls selling cheap tourist souvenirs, friendly surfing breaks not far from imposing Balinese temples, and boozy dives just a few minutes’ drive from some of the planet’s fanciest clubs.
+If any area in Bali, Indonesia, can rightly claim to have it all, South Bali would be it.
+You can find fancy art galleries sitting close to stalls selling cheap tourist souvenirs, friendly surfing breaks not far from imposing Balinese temples, and boozy dives just a few minutes away from some of the planet’s fanciest clubs.
 From watching traditional dances to exploring the Balinese customs at the New Treasure Island Cultural Park, there are plenty of great ways to spend your time in South Bali.

-The imposing Pura Luhur Uluwatu stands on a cliff in southwest Bali and serves as the backdrop to Bali’s most famous cultural performance: an adaptation of the Hindu epic Ramayana, with a backup choir of thirty chattering, bare-breasted men.
+The imposing Pura Luhur Uluwatu stands on a cliff in southwest Bali and serves as the backdrop to Bali’s most famous cultural performance: an adaptation of the Hindu epic Ramayana, with a backup choir of thirty chattering, bare-chested men.

 In this traditional performance, the kecak, the chorus sits in a circle, swaying, rising, dancing, and uttering a rhythmic and repetitive “chak-chak-chak” that helps the narrative along as masked actors representing the Ramayana’s cast of characters tell the story through dance.

 As the sun sets, a torch is lit in the middle of the chorus, setting the stage for a fiery confrontation between the Monkey King and his enemies.
 (Uluwatu, by the way, is rife with thieving macaques; read up on avoiding monkey attacks).

 Dinner on Muaya Beach at Jimbaran Bay often follows a kecak show at nearby Uluwatu.
 Even if you’re not coming from there, the dining scene at Muaya Beach is worth visiting on its own.

 The dining crowd comes in during the late afternoon, just in time to watch the sunset; tables are set up right on the beach, alongside oil torches and penjor (Balinese banners) rising from the sand.

 No matter when you choose to visit, though, you'll be treated to some great dishes of traditional Balinese food such as fresh ikan bakar (grilled seafood) of your choice, including shrimp, fish, even lobster, served alongside rice and garlic-steamed greens.
 Food is charged by weight, meaning you can have large seafood meals at about IDR 50,000 (or about $5) per head.